The Wednesday Writing Club

-The 7-10 year olds in the Writer Buds group have examined a number of different writing styles over the course of this year.
+The 8-10 year-olds in the Writer Buds group have examined a number of different writing styles over the course of this year.
 They’ve created their own comic strip stories, complete with illustrations, before moving on to script writing and sports reporting.
 Every term we look at a different style of writing, to keep things interesting and the children motivated.

-The Story Writers (also 7-10 year old) have been exploring where ideas come from, learning how to develop their characters, plot and settings and structuring their ideas to help their stories flow.
+The Story Writers (7-9 years) have been exploring where ideas come from, learning how to develop their characters, plot and settings and structuring their ideas to help their stories flow.

 Similarly, the Young Writers (11 years plus) also work on projects and have recently completed their own fully illustrated picture books.
 This group were invited to read out their stories at our local library during its weekly Story Time session, an exercise that benefited not only the writers themselves, but the children who were listening to the stories.

 Having projects like this to complete gives the children something to show for all their hard work.
 The Young Writers so impressed the staff at the library, they have asked to work with them again on their next project.